codahale/veil/docs/src/design/pbenc.md

 The expanding phase of the algorithm is performed as described by [Boneh et al][bh].

-For the mixing phase of the algorithm, the loop variables $t$, $m$, and $i$ are encoded in a 24-byte block which is absorbed along with the salt $S$, and a 64-bit little-endian integer is derived from hash output.
+For the mixing phase of the algorithm, the loop variables $t$, $m$, and $i$ are encoded in a 24-byte block which is absorbed along with the salt $S$, and a 64-bit little-endian integer is derived from duplex output.
 That integer is mapped to a block, which is absorbed:

 $$
 b \gets \text{U64}_{LE}(t) || \text{U64}_{LE}(m) || \text{U64}_{LE}(i) \\